 - Provide effective leadership.
 Remember that leadership is both upward, as well as downward to direct reports and employees.
 A good CEO provides leadership to the Board of Directors, company investors, and stockholders.
 There are several books written on this subject.
 A good place to start is “The Effective Executive – The Definitive Guide to Getting the Right Things Done”, by Peter Drucker.
 In it, he says “Management is doing things right; leadership is doing the right things.”

 - Create and sell a financial model.
-Even with a good CFO, your CEO is the top fund raiser.
-It’s important that the CEO define alternatives and have a very clear view on how he will use the proceeds, including the option of not raising any outside capital at all.
+Even with a good CFO, your CEO is the top fundraiser.
+It’s important that the CEO define alternatives and have a very clear view of how he will use the proceeds, including the option of not raising any outside capital at all.
 The CEO is the check and balance on the constant parallel pushes for more development, more marketing, and more growth.

 - Craft an operational plan and make it work.
 Most founders are product guys.
 They need an operational CEO who knows the market and the marketing game.
 He must nail down a sales process that fits the domain and economy.
 This includes the tactical as well as the strategic.
 The CEO needs to know how to qualify and close deals, as well as who to sell to, why do they buy, pricing, and what are your strengths against the competition.